How to Create an Earth Day Worthy Garden

 The International Earth Day celebration was founded by Gaylord Nelson, the U.S. Senator of Wisconsin back in the 1970s.
 It was all about promoting ecology and being aware of the upcoming environmental problems of the air, water and soil pollution.
 The celebration started at primary and secondary schools, colleges and universities.
 In 1990 the celebration took a big hike and today this yearly event is celebrated in almost 200 countries.

-My article is for those who find it important to tribute in their own small way in order to gain consiousness that we should take care of our environment in a better and friendlier way then we have done so far.
-I am one of those fortunate people who live in the country in the midst of nature and having a very big garden.
+My article is for those who find it important to tribute in their own small way in order to gain consciousness that we should take care of our environment in a better and friendlier way then we have done so far.
+I am one of those fortunate people who live in the country site in the midst of nature and having a very big garden.
 Well, I don't have a garden as tidy and neat as most people have.
 My garden is changing in a natural way constantly, because I don't have the time to work it all over.
-Some might see my garden as a pool of non organized rumbo bumbo, an expression I use for something very messy, but I like it the way it is and sometimes I hate it when the stinging nettles or other dominant weeds are taking over a too large portion of our property.
+Some might see my garden as a pool of non organized jumbo rumbo, an expression I use for something very messy.
+However I like it the way it is and sometimes I hate it when the stinging nettles or other dominant weeds are taking over a too large portion of our property.
 It's my small effort to contribute to a balanced and healthy earth.

-Environmental Gardening can not only be done in big or small gardens, but also on Balconies and even inside the house.
+Environmental Gardening can not only be done in small or bigger gardens, but also on balconies and even inside the house.

 Children should be taught at an early age that it's important to be careful with our earth and all that's in it.

 Don't leave trash behind in nature, collect it and bring it to the proper places.
 That's what the kids in this book are planning to do.
 Collecting soda and other cans, left by careless people.
 In return they'll get some money and from that money they're going to buy a new plant for the park.

 If You Have a Garden or Balcony: Go Green